deadlyvipers/dojo_rules/introduction.md

-Hello my name is Jakub.
+Hello my name is Jakub and I like Ruby.